MaximFworks/PowerShellPracticeAndStyle/Best-Practices/Language-Interop-and-.NET.md

 #requires -version 3.0
 ```

-The `#requires` statement will prevent the script from running on the wrong version of PowerShell.
+The `#requires` statement will make sure, that version of PowerShell is at least 3.0, or the script will exit with the error "ScriptRequiresUnmatchedPSVersion".
+You may still encounter problems if you run PowerShell 5.1 (.NET Framework) scripts on PowerShell 7+ (.NET Core).

 ### PowerShell Supported Version